How to Protest / Appeal an L&I Order or Vocational Determination

 • The reason for my disagreement is _____________

-• The appeal must be in writing and sent to the Board of Industrial Insurance Appeals within 60 days of when the order was communicated to you.
+The appeal must be in writing and sent to the Board of Industrial Insurance Appeals within 60 days of the order being communicated to you.

-• After you appeal, L&I will be given an opportunity to review your appeal and reconsider their order.
-If L&I passes on that opportunity then the Board of Industrial Insurance accepts a proper appeal and the litigation process starts.
+After you appeal, L&I will have an opportunity to review your appeal and reconsider their order.
+If L&I passes on this opportunity, the Board of Industrial Insurance will accept a proper appeal, and the litigation process will start.

-• Miss your 60 day deadline and you have a problem because the order becomes final, aka Res Judicata.
-If you appeal in time then you will start into the Board of Industrial Insurance Appeals process.
+Miss your 60-day deadline, and you have a problem because the order becomes final, aka Res Judicata.
+If you appeal timely, then you will start in the Board of Industrial Insurance Appeals process.

-• Here is what is important Making the appeal on time is most important.
-After an appeal is made you have some additional time to gather or get information to support the reasoning you put in the appeal.
-Said another way: Appeal first and get your information to the Board when you can.
+Here is what is important: Appealing on time is most important.
+After an appeal is made, you have some additional time to gather or get information to support the reasoning you put forth in the appeal.
+Said another way, appeal first and get your information to the Board when you can.

 Vocational disputes must: